Help with bills in Riverside County.

 Dozens of churches offer support.
 They also help Spanish speakers and farm workers, and much more may be provided.
 Find help from Riverside County churches.

-Banning Senior Center - An outreach program and government programs help seniors over the age of 60, including by giving out free money to the elderly.
+Banning Senior Center is for older adults in Riverside County.
+An outreach program and government programs help seniors over the age of 60, including by giving out free money to the elderly.
 Medicare and legal assistance is provided too.
 There is also home care and respite services, details on free RX meds, field trips and other support.
 The location is 769 N San Gorgonio Ave, Banning, CA 92220.
 Phone (951) 922-3250

 Casa Blanca Home of Neighborly Service - Funds may be available for gas bills or electric connection costs.
 The non-profit also offers 2-3 day supply of free emergency food to working poor individuals and families in Riverside County.
 Other support, mostly referrals, are available as well, including for asylum seekers.
 The address is 7680 Casa Blanca Street, Riverside, California 92504.
 Dial (951) 688-3043, or click more information on assistance from Casa Blanca Home of Neighborly Service.